stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/03-node-operator/lido/01-lido-sdvtm-obol.md

 1. **Verify Node Sync**: Ensure the node is fully synced by checking logs or the synchronization widget.
 2. **Navigate to Header**: Click the Obol logo in the header.
 3. **Import ENR**: Import the ENR you received from Lido into the node.
-4. **Access Launchpad**: Open the Obol Holesky launchpad in the browser via the button in the modal.
+4. **Open Launchpad**: Open the Obol Holesky launchpad in the browser via the button in the modal.
 Leave the modal open.
 5. **Connect Wallet**: Connect your cryptocurrency wallet.
 6. **View Dashboard**: Click "Dashboards" in the header.
 7. **Find Cluster**: Locate the cluster you were invited to.